 For Students, Parents, and Employees: While the school updates below are general announcements to the Governor's School community, we ask that students, parents, and employees check their school email accounts regularly for updated information and specific instructions.

 In order to protect the health and safety of students, employees, and their families, the Governor's School will shift to a virtual platform for the fall semester of the 2020-21 school year.
 School will start on this virtual platform as scheduled on August 15 (new students) and August 16 (returning students).
-Learn more by reading the letter from President Adderley included below.
+The Summer Reopening Task Force will examine the feasibility of short-term residencies by art discipline.
+Read the letter from Dr. Adderley (.pdf).

 From the Office of the President